Top Menu

 metal parts of a playset used as decor on potting bench

-A small cubby, another re-purposed project was brought in too.
+A small cubby and another re-purposed project were brought in, too.

 small pieces of wood look like books on potting bench

-Wood remnants that I didn't throw away were placed on it , I like their different shades and patterns, and from far away they look like little books.
+Wood remnants were also displayed on it.
+I like their different shades and patterns; they look like little books from far away.

 garden sign on potting bench

-I love the tones on the wood, I was thinking on painting it, but no, I'm just going to leave it like this, showing the passing of time, lots of great memories. :)
+I love the tones on the wood, I was thinking of painting it, but no, I'm just going to leave it like this, showing the passing of time and lots of great memories. :)

 repurpose an old playset into a potting bench